 Lemons have so much to give – much more than just their delightful juice!
-Our friend Pam Farley of Brown Thumb Mama shared some awesome tips about how she uses her lemon peels.
+Our friend Pam Farley of Brown Thumb Mama shared some awesome tips on how to dry and make the most out of lemon peels.
 Now, instead of throwing them away, you can try drying them!

-- Aren’t they beautiful?
-You could stop right here and add them to potpourri, or as a fragrant centerpiece with some fresh rosemary.
+- You could stop right here and add them to potpourri, or as a fragrant centerpiece with some fresh rosemary.

-- If you’d like to cook with them, crush the peels and buzz them in your coffee grinder until you get a fine powder.
+- If you’d like to cook with them, crush the peels and buzz them in your spice or coffee grinder until you get a fine powder.

 - Store the lemon peel powder in the fridge.
 It will keep for a year.

-- Use it in the kitchen!
-When substituting in a recipe, use 1 teaspoon dried peel for each tablespoon of fresh peel called for in your recipe.
+In the kitchen: When substituting in a recipe, use 1 tsp of dried peel for each tbsp of fresh peel called for in a recipe.

-- Make your own lemon pepper!
-Combine 2 tablespoon lemon peel powder and 1 tablespoon pepper; add 1 teaspoon salt if desired
+Make lemon pepper: Combine 2 tbsp of lemon peel powder and 1 tbsp black pepper.
+Add 1 teaspoon salt if desired

-- Add a pinch to tea or your homemade salad dressing.
-It adds a great, new flavor dimension.
+For tea: Add a pinch to tea for a zesty new flavor dimension.

-- Mix with sugar and sprinkle over scones or other baked goods.
-Try adding some to sugar cookies for a pop of flavor.
+For baked goods: Mix with sugar and sprinkle over scones, sugar cookies, chocolate chip zucchini bread, apple pie, or other baked goods for a pop of flavor.

-- Use to brighten the flavor of artichokes!
-Just add it to the cooking water!
+Brighten the flavor of artichokes: Just add it to the cooking water!

 Have fun cooking with your Imperfect lemons and be sure to follow along with Pam Farley on her blog, Brown Thumb Mama!